mem48/geocompr/main.md

 Common spatial attribute data processing tasks include spatial subsetting (as we will see in section \@ref(spatial-subsetting)) aggregation (\@ref(spatial-aggregation)) and joining (covered in \@ref(spatial-joining)).
 Each of these spatial operations has a non-spatial equivalent, as demonstrated in sections \@ref(attribute-subsetting), \@ref(attribute-data-aggregation) and \@ref(attribute-data-joining) respectively in Chapter \@ref(attr).

-In addition to these basic spatial operations, the chapter will briefly demonstrate how new spatial data can be created by modifying existing objects, in section \@ref(modifying-geometry-data), setting the scene for Chapter \@ref(read-write).
+In addition to these basic spatial operations, the chapter will briefly demonstrate how new spatial data can be created by modifying existing objects, in section \@ref(modifying-geometry-data).
 Some topics make spatial data operations more complex than non-spatial operations : a variety of *topological relations* can be used for any spatial operation, as we will see in section \@ref(topological-relations);
 and all spatial objects are nearer or further away from each other in space (distance calculations are covered in section \@ref(distance-relations)).